MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/Import-Module.md

 This parameter was introduced in Windows PowerShell 3.0.

-Scripts that use **RequiredVersion** to import modules that are included with existing releases of the Windows operating system do not automatically run in future releases of the Windows operating system.
+Scripts that use **RequiredVersion** to import modules that are included with existing releases of the Windows operating system don't automatically run in future releases of the Windows operating system.
 This is because PowerShell module version numbers in future releases of the Windows operating system are higher than module version numbers in existing releases of the Windows operating system.